jutge-org/easyinput/README.md

 ### Recursion limit

-When importing the `jutge` package, the maximum depth of the Python interpreter stack is increased (using `sys.setrecursionlimit(1000000)`).
+When importing the `easyinput` package, the maximum depth of the Python interpreter stack is increased (using `sys.setrecursionlimit(1000000)`).
 This feature helps solving some recursive problems in [Jutge.org](https://jutge.org).